clasqm/yabasiclibs/kdialog/README.md

 ![TextFileDlg](imgs/TextFileDlg.png)

 + **YesNoDlg**(text$,yes$, no$) - Displays a dialog with text (normally a question) and the options to reply yes or no.
-    + in *dialog*, the first CAPITAL letter of the yes$ and no$ variables will become the hotkeys for those buttons, so make sure they are different.
+    + in *dialog*, the first letter of the yes$ and no$ variables will become the hotkeys for those buttons, so make sure they are different.
 This does not matter for the other dialog-providing utilities.
     + Returns 1 for yes and 0 for no.

 ![YesNoDlg](imgs/YesNoDlg.png)